 - Park Bridge – Lowered after 1960 to allow cars to pass more easily.
 There was once a boreen near here for courting couples called “Paddy’s Hedge”.

 - Harrold Family – Richard Harrold owned a hotel in this site which was once known as “Nun’s Field”.
-The Harrold family built the first St. Patrick’s Church in 1750.
+The Harrold family paid for the erection of St. Patrick’s Church.

 - City Boundary Plaque – An iron plaque on Park Bridge which was erected during the Mayorship of Patrick Riordan who only served one term in 1891.